-- One is a short leash (36-inches) that I attach to a dog harness which goes all the way around his chest.
+- One is a short leash (5-foot) that I attach to a dog harness which goes all the way around my dog’s chest.
 I use this leash whenever we’re going on shorter walks where we are likely to see other dogs and people.
 Although there’s no shock-absorbing section in this leash, it’s short enough that he immediately feels my grip on the other end any time he starts to walk faster than me.
 I’ve always credited a short leash (and training your dog to heel) for the reason that my dog walks right by my side, without pulling.

 - The other is a long retractable leash (26-feet).
-Sometimes, I attach it directly to his dog collar.
+Sometimes, I attach it directly to my dog’s collar.
 Other times, I attach it to a dog harness that goes all the way around his chest.
 I use this leash whenever we’re going on long, leisurely walks where we’re not likely to see a bunch of other dogs or people — like hikes, walks in the country, etc. The reason: it’s harder to quickly gain control of your dog when he’s on a long, retractable leash.
 A shorter leash gives you immediate control when there are a lot of distractions.

 There is also a shorter 25-inch Cujo leash.
 The extensions for both are the same.

-- The 40-inch version is better for dogs under 40 lbs or that do not pull very hard. –EzyDog
+- The 40-inch version is better for dogs under 40 lbs or that do not pull very hard.

-From the handle grip, there’s a short section of leash before and after the actual shock absorbing part that makes up the largest center portion of this dog leash.
+From the handle grip, there’s a short section of leash before and after the actual shock-absorbing part that makes up the largest center portion of this dog leash.